waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Current Status: Blocked - Main Quest Progression Halted
 - **Primary Blockers:** I cannot get SURF or the 'special medicine' for the sick Ampharos.
 All main quest paths are blocked.
+- **Current Plan:** My manual exploration is inefficient.
+I am now acting on the overwatch critique to automate this process.
+  1. **(DONE)** Create `map_object_extractor` tool.
+  2. **(IN PROGRESS)** Define a new `Systematic Explorer` agent that uses `map_object_extractor` and `multi_stop_pathfinder` to automate systematic exploration of any given map.
-- **Current Plan:** All known main quests are blocked.
-My current strategy is to systematically re-explore all previously visited cities to find new leads that may have appeared after major story events (like the awakening of the legendary beasts).
-I am currently re-exploring Goldenrod City.
+  3. Once the agent is built, I will resume my systematic re-exploration of all previously visited cities to find new leads that may have appeared after major story events.

 # My Custom Toolkit: Philosophy & Tools